yuchong-zhang/yuchong-zhang.github.io/_publications/2020-05-23-bottlebrush.md

 title: "Density functional study of one-and two-component bottlebrush molecules in solvents of varying quality"
 collection: publications
 permalink: /publication/2020-05-23-bottlebrush
-excerpt: 'Modified inhomogeneous statistical associating fluid theory (iSAFT) density functional theory is extended to bottlebrush polymers in both good and poo...'
+excerpt: 'Modified inhomogeneous statistical associating fluid theory (iSAFT) density functional theory is extended to bottlebrush polymers in both good and poor solvent.
+The detailed structures of side chains in the implicit solvent are calculated and have a semi-quantitative agreement with simulation.
+The a...'
 date: 2020-05-23
 venue: 'Molecular Physics'
 paperurl: 'http://yuchong-zhang.github.io/files/bottlebrush.pdf'